h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-using-substance-painter-in-production.md

 showtags: true

 ---
-Substance Painter is firmly integrated into pipelines of many animation/VFX studios around the world.
-As a texturing/look development artist in those studios, you have to tackle SP on a daily basis.
+_Substance Painter_ is firmly integrated into pipelines of many animation/VFX studios around the world.
+As a texturing/look development artist in those studios, you have to tackle _SP_ on a daily basis.
 I've been doing it, and decided to share 10 tips and tricks I picked up along the way.
-But first, let's check on where a lookdev artist fit in production environment.

-### Working Professionally

-1. Use Masking
+1. Let Masking Be In Charge

    You have to be flexible in terms of art-dircetion, or maybe trying different looks or details rather quickly.
 So to achieve that, you have to have control over every visual element.
-The best way to do it, is to use masking wherever you can.
-For example, you have to
+The best way to do it, is to let _masking_ be in charge wherever you can.
+For example, instead of painting on a height channel, try painting a mask for a fill layer with height slider to control the depth whenever you want.
-2.
+2. Create Your Own Library

+   Down the production pipeline, you will probably need the unique look you are spending your time on right now.
+Also sometimes there might be a gap between working on two similar assets.
+So try to create a library for yourself.
+You could save a smart material everytime you finish a new asset to develop a good habit.
+3.